KevinVanDerSchans/a-safe-technical-test/README.md

 business logic exceptions), logs them for monitoring, and **returns user-friendly messages to the UI**.
 This provides a uniform approach to error handling, improving maintainability and debuggability.

-### Screaming Architecture

-Following the principles of **Screaming Architecture**, the project structure was organized so that the core business logic and domain model "shout out" what the application does.
-Each feature, such as `users` or `posts`, is encapsulated in its own directory, containing all related components, services, repositories, and state management.

-This organization highlights the system's purpose and functionality, making the codebase more intuitive and maintainable by reducing technical clutter.

 <br>

 ## Domain Model